10 Over-the-Toilet Storage Solutions That Are Actually Stylish

 Best Budget-Friendly Storage

 While that Anthro shelving unit is swoon-worthy, it’s a pretty penny at about $400.
-If you’re looking for a stylish option on a strict budget, check out this tiered rack for less than $60.
-The dark wood is the perfect background for styling apothecary-style glass storage jars and would look great against white subway tile.
+If you’re looking for a stylish option on a strict budget, check out this three-tiered shelving unit with adjustable shelves for less than $70.
+Not only will this unit provide more storage space for not that much money, but it will also look good in any style of bathroom and comes in several colors: white, brown, gray and natural.

 Best Multipurpose Unit